Q: What makes you such an expert?!

 "STOP yer constant freakin' RACING FORWARD into any empty space that opens

-have a choice about rushing forward into every tiny gap.
+have a choice about rushing forward to fill every tiny gap.
 And so...

-traffic waves are caused by people who HIT THE GAS PEDAL!
+traffic waves are caused by people who tap the gas pedal!

 Q: I always let one person merge ahead of me.
 What's wrong

 ANS: Nothing's wrong with that!
 That is the easiest way to make a

 difference.
 Also, it won't get anyone angry.
 The road-ragers don't care